-In 2014, GTCR partnered with Carl Hull to form Maravai LifeSciences (“Maravai”), a new company focused on executing upon The Leaders Strategy™ in life science tools and diagnostics.
-Mr. Hull is a 30-year veteran of the diagnostic and life sciences industry, previously serving as Chief Executive Officer of Gen-Probe, a market-leading molecular diagnostic company.
+In 2014, GTCR partnered with Carl Hull to form Maravai LifeSciences (“Maravai”), a new company focused on executing upon The Leaders Strategy™ in life sciences tools and diagnostics.
+Mr. Hull is a 30-year veteran of the diagnostic and life sciences industry, previously serving as CEO of Gen-Probe, a market-leading molecular diagnostic company.
 His leadership helped reposition Gen-Probe for commercial growth, culminating in the eventual sale to Hologic for $3.7 billion.

 In April 2016, Maravai completed its platform acquisition of Vector Laboratories, a founder-owned immunohistochemistry reagents company.
-Since its initial platform investment, Maravai has completed 4 additional acquisitions of other founder-owned life science reagents businesses that help broaden the company’s product portfolio.
+Since its initial platform investment, Maravai has completed four additional acquisitions of other founder-owned life sciences reagents businesses that help broaden the company’s product portfolio.
 In September 2016, Maravai acquired TriLink Biotechnologies, a manufacturer of specialty oligonucleotide reagents.
-Then in October 2016, Maravai acquired Cygnus Technologies, a manufacturer of reagents used to test impurities in biologic drug development.
+In October 2016, Maravai acquired Cygnus Technologies, a manufacturer of reagents used to test for impurities in biologic drug development.
 In December 2016, Maravai acquired SoluLink, a manufacturer of nucleic acid-based conjugation reagents.
-And most recently, in December 2017, Maravai acquired Glen Research, a supplier of critical inputs for oligonucleotides.
+Most recently, in December 2017, Maravai acquired Glen Research, a supplier of critical inputs for oligonucleotides.

-Together, Maravai’s acquired businesses form the basis for a differentiated portfolio of life science products that fit well with the Maravai team’s collective experience.
-With the combination of these assets, Maravai now has scalable commercial infrastructure and will continue to pursue attractive add-on acquisitions.
+Together, Maravai’s acquired businesses form the basis for a differentiated portfolio of life sciences products that aligns well with the Maravai team’s collective experience.
+With the combination of these assets, Maravai has scalable commercial infrastructure and continues to pursue attractive add-on acquisitions.

 CEO: Chip Hance